Nmloury/RepData_PeerAssessment1/PA1_template.md

 ```

-### What is the total number of steps taken per day?
+### What is the mean total number of steps taken per day?

-Now that the data is ready for analysis, I'll first calculate at the total number of steps taken per day.
+Now that the data is ready for analysis, we'll first calculate at the total number of steps taken per day.
+We will ignore missing values for the time being (but will return to them later).
 The histogram below gives a nice picture of the distribution of steps taken per day:

 ```r